 - Introduce tension that makes goals seem more distant than they are: Uncertainty and unknowns make us want to find out what comes next.

 - Build and resolve secondary arcs that illustrate important things about your characters: Stories are satisfying when give us creative answers for all the ‘w’ words: ‘Who’, ‘what’, ‘why’, ‘where’ and ‘when’.
 ‘Why’ is arguably the most important.

 Make the middle books of your series have their own central arcs, but also use them to illustrate important details about your characters, their histories and their challenges.
 This will give your series depth.

-10. Tie it all together and create compelling titles for each book and the series as a whole
+10. Create compelling titles and covers for each book and the series as a whole

 To make your series satisfying, make sure that the ending of the final book: